Alexoat76/holbertonschool-low_level_programming/README.md

 # Low Level Programming
 <div style="text-align: justify">

-Thank you for visiting my programming projects.This repository contains programs written in C for the Low Level Programming curriculum at Holberton School.
+Thank you for visiting this repository which contain my programming projects written in C programming language. for the **Low Level Programming** curriculum at Holberton School

+# Getting Started :running:
 <div style="text-align: justify">

 ## Table of Contents
 * [About](#about)
 * [Requirements](#requirements)